 This is why our eyes see vegetation as the color green.
 This is also why more near-infrared is reflected back into satellite sensors.

-NDVI maps use NIR and red channels to measure of healthy vegetation.
+Normalized Difference Vegetation Index (NDVI) uses the NIR and red channels to measure healthy vegetation.

 How to create NDVI maps in ArcMap

 You can create NDVI maps with the image analysis toolbar in ArcGIS 10.
 All you need is imagery with red and NIR bands.